A Playful Homage to My (Remaining) Kidney

 Another Donate Life Month Quiz

-On the last day of this special month, I came across a brief Donate Life Month Quiz I posted a few years back.
+At the end of this special month, I came across a brief Donate Life Month Quiz I posted a few years back.
 Happy to see that it’s still accurate.
-I thought I’d add a few updates: 1–To be a living kidney donor, you have to be (a) young, (b) a family member of the…
+I thought I’d add a few updates: 1–To be a living kidney donor, you have to be (a) young, (b) a family member of the recipient,…

 More Living Donors Could Get Financial Help!